sp-95/python-lifecycle-training/README.rst

 ~~~~~~~~~~~~~~~~~~

 We will be hosting our documents on GitHub Pages.
 In order to start hosting to GitHub
-Pages we must first `create a GitHub Pages site`_.
+Pages you must first `create a GitHub Pages site`_ if you haven't set it up before.

 Generate Docs
 ~~~~~~~~~~~~~